JacquesCarette/Drasil/code/stable/gamephysics/SRS/mdBook/src/SecLCs.md

 # Likely Changes {#Sec:LCs}

-This section lists the Likely Changes (LC) to be made to the software.
+This section lists the likely changes (LC) to be made to the software.

 <div id="lcVODES"></div>